adbayb/poc-white-label/README.md

 Four main actors participate to the white-labelling process:

 - **Tenant**: The brand application hosting the white-label application
-- **Shell**: The integration orchestrator.
-Its main responsibility is to enable the white-label application integration into the tenant in the best possible conditions (eg. retrieving the white-label logic, decorating it with tenant-aware configuration, managing its loading lifecycle, ...)
+- **Shell**: The tenant-aware white-label integration orchestrator (each tenant has its own shell).
+Its main responsibility is to welcome, in the best conditions, a white-label inside a tenant (ie. decorating it with tenant-aware configuration)
 - **Registry**: Global white-label registry to discover and serve critical white-label resources (by critical, we mean all resources (URL, metadata, static files) needed to display the white-label)
 - **White-label**: The white-label application to adapt and integrate into a tenant
 - **Downstream services**: Provide needed data from a given source (eg. backend service, authorization server, third party service like feature flag system, ...)

 Let's zoom into the white-label actor by enumerating its components:

-- **Renderer**: Top-level wrapper managing the white-label rendering (including brand configuration consumption)
+- **Renderer**: Manage the white-label rendering strategy (including server-side rendering and client-side bootstrapping/hydration)
 - **Application**: Core business logic implementation (shared across brands)
 - **BFF (Backend For Frontend)**: Manage communication with external systems and deliver the consolidated data to the requestor.
 It acts as an ACL and consolidated data provider for the white-label needs